MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-overview.md

 Insider risk management uses the full breadth of service and 3rd-party indicators to help you quickly identify, triage, and act on risky user activity.
 By using logs from Microsoft 365 and Microsoft Graph, insider risk management allows you to define specific policies to identify risk indicators and to take action to mitigate these risks.
 For more information, see [Learn about insider risk management](insider-risk-management.md).

 Device onboarding is shared across Microsoft 365 and Microsoft Defender for Endpoint (MDE).
 If you've already onboarded devices to MDE, they will appear in the managed devices list and no further steps are necessary to onboard those specific devices.
-Onboarding devices in Compliance center also onboards them into MDE.
+Onboarding devices in Compliance portal also onboards them into MDE.

 [!INCLUDE [purview-preview](../includes/purview-preview.md)]